jumpman93/obsidian/zzz/ECON 104 - Chapter 8 Unemployment and Inflation.md

 	- the percentage of people in the labor force in relation to total population of eligible adults
 - what is the definition for [[unemployment rate]]
 	- the percent of the total number of people in the labor force who are unemployed
-- what are do unemployment statistics not reflect
+- what do unemployment statistics not reflect
 	- [[discouraged workers]]
 	- [[marginally attached workers]]
 	- [[underemployed workers]]